 Whenever you call to request service on your appliance, you need to know your complete model number and serial number.
 You can find this information on the model and serial number label in the door well (see diagram on page 5 for location of label).

-Please also record the purchase date of your appliance and your dealer's name,
+Please also record the purchase date of your appliance and your dealer's name, address and telephone number.

 Model Number

 Serial Number

 Purchase Date

 Dealer Name

 Dealer Address

 Dealer Phone